-Unlike children who are native English speakers, non-native speakers’ competency in reading, writing, speaking and listening in English are often underdeveloped upon their entrance into formal schooling.
-In particular, underprivileged children struggle to learn and apply English skills in communication, knowledge acquisition, and classroom learning and assessments.
-This occurs frequently in Papua New Guinea, a country of more than 700 languages where the majority of children acquire a native language and Pidgin English first, but only English is taught and learnt in school.
+In parts of the developing world, many school children experience failure in school because all school instruction occurs in English, their second, third or fourth language.
+Unlike children who are native English speakers, non-native speakers’ competency in reading, writing, speaking and listening in English are often underdeveloped when entering school.
+In particular, underprivileged children struggle to learn and apply English skills.
+This occurs frequently in Papua New Guinea, a country of more than 700 languages where most children acquire a native language and Pidgin English first, but only English is used in school.
 Such issues can be addressed through both formal education and informal community service-oriented outreach.

-The end of 2016 marked six years of a pilot Community Based Participatory Action Research (CBPAR) project funded by Pacific Adventist University through which we established an integrated school-community English learning through reading program at Ediwa Adventist Primary School in Tasitel Village, and Saio Adventist Primary and Tavol Community Primary on Mussau Island, a predominantly rural SDA island community.
+The end of 2016 marked six years of a pilot Community Based Participatory Action Research (CBPAR) project funded by Pacific Adventist University through which we established an integrated school-community English-learning-through-reading program at Ediwa Adventist Primary School in Tasitel Village, and Saio Adventist Primary and Tavol Community Primary on Mussau Island, a predominantly rural SDA island community.

 The initial steps of the CBPAR used reflection and discussion with parents and other interested parties to analyze the schools’ student drop-out issue, a major issue for parents and students alike.
 The analysis found that the primary problem was lack of adequate reading and understanding of English.
 Poor English skills have been reflected in high rates of primary school dropouts, with few students progressing on to high schools outside of the island.
 The discussions also identified community assets including a school library, literate individuals and the power of family assistance with children’s reading.